HIV Overview

 What are the benefits of participating in an HIV and AIDS clinical trial?

-Participating in an HIV and AIDS clinical trial can provide benefits.
-For example, many people participate in HIV and AIDS clinical trials, because they want to contribute to HIV and AIDS research.
+Many people participate in HIV and AIDS clinical trials because they want to contribute to HIV and AIDS research.
 They may have HIV or know someone who has HIV.

 People with HIV who participate in an HIV and AIDS clinical trial may benefit from new HIV medicines before they are widely available.
 HIV medicines being studied in clinical trials are called investigational drugs.
 To learn more, read the HIVinfo What is an Investigational HIV Drug? fact sheet.

-Participants in clinical trials can receive regular and careful medical care from a research team that includes doctors and other health professionals.
+Another benefit of participating in an HIV and AIDS clinical trial is that participants can receive regular and careful medical care from a research team that includes doctors and other health professionals.
 Often the medicines and medical care are free of charge.

 Sometimes people get paid for participating in a clinical trial.
 For example, they may receive money or a gift card.
 They may be reimbursed for the cost of meals or transportation.